Kenshiki Labs

 • Refinery (days to weeks): private deployment.
 Governed data sources, private inference engine.
 Full attribution at the model boundary.

 • Clean Room (weeks to months): signed everything.
-Verified execution.
+Attested execution.
 Air-gapped.
-For when a court or regulator asks to see every step.
+For when a court or regulator asks to inspect every step.